jbnicolai/generator-meteorator/README.md

 # A Yeoman generator for Meteor framework apps

-This generator used to be your starting point when you going to develop an app based on the Meteor framework.
+This generator can be used as an replacement for the meteor-create command.
+It will create a complete scaffold for an Meteor app.

+## Getting started
+	mkdir yourprojectname
+	cd yourprojectname
+	yo meteorator